 Particle size diameter of wet and dry-tamped pucks.
 The surface area and volume basis measurements were significantly different (T-test, p<0.05)

 Since this test is only based on photos of the same sample of coffee, it can only confirm the difference between these two samples — it would take a lot more analysis to extend this to wet and dry-tamped coffee in general.
-It does, but, contradict the idea that the dry puck is retaining more fines, as the images initially shown.
+It does, nevertheless, contradict the idea that the dry puck is retaining more fines, as the images initially shown.

 Barriers to Flow